vvb333007/espshell/README.md

  This is a debugging/development tool (a library for Arduino framework) for use with Arduino projects on *ESP32 hardware*.

- Provides a command line interface (CLI) on serial port running in parallel to your Arduino sketch.
+ Provides a command line interface (CLI) on serial port (uart or usb) running in parallel to your Arduino sketch.
 It is not standalone program - this tool attaches to the user sketch (at compile time) and enchances any sketch (even empty one) with a shell.
 ESPShell has ability to pause/resume sketch execution.